Vitamin C | Your Body Does NOT Make It’s Own!

-Prevents Scurvy.
 Acute vitamin C deficiency leads to scurvy.
 The timeline for the development of scurvy varies, but signs can appear within 1 month of little or no vitamin C intake (below 10 mg/day).
 Ultimately, scurvy is fatal.

 The vitamin forms an important protein used to make skin, tendons, ligaments, and blood vessels.

-Heals wounds and forms scar tissue.
+Vitamin C helps to heal wounds and forms scar tissue.

 Repairs and maintains cartilage, bones, and teeth.

-A powerful antioxidant which blocks some of the damage caused by free radicals.
+Vitamin C is a powerful antioxidant which blocks some of the damage caused by free radicals.
 The buildup of free radicals over time is largely responsible for the aging process.
 Free radicals may play a role in cancer, heart disease, and conditions like arthritis.